viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-1.md

 The content inside the block refers to attributes of the API Gateway.
 You can look at AWS API Gateway if you are not familiar.

-We can now execute the command below to check what Terraform gonna do after we apply the provisioning plan:
+We can now execute the command below to check what Terraform is going to do after we apply the provisioning plan:
 ```sh
 $ terraform plan
 ```